souryadey/morse-dataset/README.md

 <br>For a short description of dataset generation, see Sourya Dey's [blog post](https://cobaltfolly.wordpress.com/2017/10/15/morse-code-dataset-for-artificial-neural-networks)<br>
 For a guide to Morse code symbols, see [morse_tree](./morse_tree.png).
 Go left for dots and right for dashes.

-This family of datasets now has its own [IEEEDataPort page](https://ieee-dataport.org/open-access/morse-code-symbol-classification)
+This family of datasets now has its own [IEEEDataPort page](https://ieee-dataport.org/open-access/morse-code-symbol-classification) and [competition](http://ieee-dataport.org/competitions/morse-code-symbol-classification) (open till October 14, 2020!)

 <br>**Requirements**: Python 3, numpy, scipy